Powdery Mildew on Roses: How To Get Rid Of Mildew On Roses

 roses with powdery mildew on flower budsPin

-What Does Powdery Mildew Look like?
+What Does Powdery Mildew Look Like?

-You’ll begin to notice small, powdery round black spots on the leaves and stems.
+You’ll begin to notice small, powdery, round black spots on the leaves and stems.

-If left untreated, the mildew you will spread and cover the entire plant.
+If left untreated, the mildew will spread and cover the entire plant.
 That is what causes white spots on rose leaves.

 It’s important to inspect your rose bushes frequently for signs so it never reaches this point.